ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    This page lists, and provides a summary of, the credentials for accessing and using embedded workflows.
 From this page, you can add, update, and delete credentials.

-#### UI Field Updates
-{: #field_updates}

-Existing integration points are updated for the service catalog creation and management process to support choosing to use **Embedded Workflows** or **Embedded Automate**.
-This choice can be set when working with service catalog items and service dialogs.
+In addition to the *Embedded Workflows* UI, **Embedded Workflows** can also be used in Service Dialogs for dynamic dialog fields and with Service Catalog Items for provisioning, reconfiguration, and retirement entrypoints.

 * Service Dialog

-   When creating a service dialog, fields that are dynamic now include the option for using **Embedded Workflows** or **Embedded Automate**.
+   When creating a service dialog, fields that are dynamic include the option for using **Embedded Workflows** or **Embedded Automate**.

    ![Service Dialog options](../images/embedworkflow_servicedialogdynamic.png)

 * Service Catalog Items

-   The provisioning, configuring, or retiring entry points now include the option for using **Embedded Workflows** or **Embedded Automate**.
+   The provisioning, reconfigure, and retirement entry points include the option for using **Embedded Workflows** or **Embedded Automate**.

    ![Entry Points options](../images/embedworkflow_entrypointsembedded.png)